hashicorp/packer/website/source/docs/builders/openstack.html.markdown

 <!---
 @todo document me
 -->
-* `networks` (array of strings) - A list of networks by UUID to attach to this instance.

 * `security_groups` (array of strings) - A list of security groups by name to add to this instance.